storybookjs/react-native/MIGRATION.md

 The API for custom webpack configuration has been simplifed in 5.0, but it's a breaking change.

+- We've simplified "full-control mode"
+- We've deprecated "extend mode"

+We describe each change below and encourage you to refer to the [current custom webpack documentation](https://github.com/storybooks/storybook/blob/next/docs/src/pages/configurations/custom-webpack-config/index.md) for more information on custom webpack config.

+### Simplified full control mode

 Storybook's "full control mode" for webpack allows you to override the webpack config with a function that returns a configuration object.

 In Storybook 5 there is a single signature for full-control mode that takes a parameters object with the fields `config` and `mode`: